Most people who want to lose weight and get in shape start running on the treadmill or working out on the elliptical.

 Because the rotating stairs are so steep, climbing them will raise your heart rate quickly and challenge your cardiovascular system.
 After a few weeks of consistent workouts, you may notice that you have more stamina and don’t get out of breath as easily.

 The StairMaster also burns lots of calories and can help you lose weight if you watch what you eat.
+With the right diet, your StairMaster transformation could be quite dramatic!

 You may also notice that your mood is better after you work out on the StairMaster because the high-intensity cardio releases endorphins.